 2. Heat 1 teaspoon oil in a pan.
-Add in the grated coconut and peeled garlic cloves.
-Roast on medium flame for 1-2 minutes or till the dal turns brown.
+Add in chana dal and dry red chillies.
+Saute on medium flame for 1-2 minutes or till the dal turns brown.
 Transfer to a plate.

 3. Now, transfer all the sauteed and cooled ingredients to a small mixer jar.
 Also add in the soaked tamarind along with the little water they were soaked in.
-Add in salt to taste.
+Add in salt to taste and jaggery.

 5. Grind the ingredients in the mixer jar together to a smooth paste.
 This is the red chutney you will be using to spread inside your dosas.